Physical Therapy For Degenerative Disc Disease

 Physical therapy is an excellent choice for symptom management of degenerative disc disease.

-Your physical therapist is trained to help you manage symptoms in order to participate in everyday activities and responsibilities.
+Your physical therapist is killed at helping you manage symptoms in order to participate in everyday activities and responsibilities.

 Your physical therapist might use a variety of techniques to help your symptoms, including: